-Based on our consultation, we support the amendments in the Exposure Draft that will ensure financial reporting thresholds be aligned to that of the Australian Charities and Not-for-profits Commission (ACNC), and be based solely on revenue, as is the case for other corporate entities.
-We note that the Government has announced that reporting thresholds for ACNC-registered charities will be increased from 1 July 2022.1 We assume that the CATSI Act regulations (which we understand will contain the new thresholds) will reflect the new ACNC reporting thresholds.
-We also understand that the Australian Accounting Standards Board (AASB) are also considering thresholds and do caution that it might be appropriate to deal with those thresholds in that process.
+Based on our consultation, we support the amendments in the Bill that will ensure financial reporting thresholds be aligned to that of the Australian Charities and Not-for-profits Commission (ACNC), and be based solely on revenue, as is the case for other corporate entities.
+We note that the Government has announced that reporting thresholds for ACNC-registered charities will be increased from 1 July 2022.
+We assume that the CATSI Act regulations (which we understand will contain the new thresholds) will reflect the new ACNC reporting thresholds.
+We also understand that the Australian Accounting Standards Board (AASB) are also considering thresholds and would suggest that it would be preferable to deal with those thresholds in that process.